Here’s a tree that will soon disappear from western Pennsylvania, a victim of the emerald ash borers that arrived here in 2007.

 Saturday morning I was contemplating a change to my bait strategy when Emmalina took a deep interest in the kitchen heat vent again.
 I lifted the vent cover and the unseen mouse immediately scrabbled deeper into the ductwork.
 Aha!
 He was near the top.

-I wanted to use a snap trap but there’s no way to keep a healthy cat out of the kitchen.
-The entry has no door to close and there’s a window pass-through to the dining room.
+I wanted to use a snap trap but there’s no way to keep a determined cat out of the kitchen.
+There’s no door to close and we have a window pass-through to the dining room.

 So I erected an elaborate contraption which wouldn’t have been necessary if I didn’t have a cat.
 I took off the vent cover, put a snap trap near the opening and covered all of it with a cardboard box.
 I taped the box to the floor, not because I feared the mouse would escape, but because I knew Emmalina would overturn the box if I didn’t nail it down.